Dirac231/BugHunt/Enumeration/README.md

 - ```subfuzz [DOMAIN]``` is a virtual host fuzzing procedure, that will potentially discover more hosts from a domain.
 Use this only against a resolved domain.
 - ```subweb [RESOLVED.txt]``` will portscan the resolved subdomains and determine what web services and technologies are running.
 It will also use aquatone to perform screenshots
 - ```paramdump [URLS.txt]``` will take a list of urls and dump all interesting and alive endpoints with parameters.
 It will then try to discover unlinked parameters using ```x8``` both in GET and POST requests

+Please use your custom made wordlists both for bruteforcing and parameter discovery as they change dynamically depending on the domain scope.